-The Web Host Reseller program allows organizations providing hosting facilities to manage the Certificate lifecycle on behalf of their hosted customers.
+The Web Host Reseller program is a specific type of a reseller partner that allows organizations providing hosting facilities to manage the Certificate lifecycle on behalf of their hosted customers.
 Such Web Host Resellers are permitted to apply for Secure Server Certificates on behalf of their hosted customers.